 Supplementary literature packages are more or less "suggested reading," though Veritas Press highly encourages them.
 These books are more fun, though not as outright educational.
 They are also more likely to be available at a public library.
 None of the literature titles are required for the history course, but Veritas encourages a holistic classical approach and it would be easy to integrate both history and literature by following the suggested reading lists.

-For each year there is also an enhanced CD intended to replace the memory song CD and the bound teacher's manual.
+For each year there's an enhanced CD available intended to replace the memory song CD and the bound teacher's manual.
 Everything in the teacher's manual is on the CD in PDF format so parents can simply print off pages for use.
 This saves about $7 per year, and replaces a CD and large book with a single CD.

-This is a pretty cool approach to history.
-Kids read a variety of books that aren't textbooks and are filled with information and pictures above and beyond what they are required to read.
-Most of these books are just as interesting to adults as they are to young students, so it shouldn't be hard to prepare lessons as you'll be having fun doing it.
+This is a unique approach to history.
+Kids read a variety of books that aren't textbooks and are filled with information and pictures above and beyond what they're required to read.
+Most of these books are just as interesting to adults as they are to young students, so it shouldn't be a burden to prepare lessons.

-And you will certainly need to prepare lessons.
-Students can't just be unleashed in this course; since there is little inherent structure, you will need to provide some so that the material will cohere for your kids.
+You'll certainly need to prepare lessons.
+Students can't just work on their own—because there's little inherent structure, you'll need to provide some so the material coheres for your kids.
 This was also intended primarily for classroom use, and while the home school editions of the teacher's manuals try to take the differences into account there are still very group-oriented aspects to some of the projects.
-Hosingle child is by no means wever, tailoring it for a impossible, and actually quite easy if you don't go in dragging your feet.
+However, tailoring it for a single child is by no means impossible, and can actually be quite easy if you don't go in dragging your feet.

 The history program is designed in large part to prepare students for Veritas' Omnibus junior high and high school curriculum, which focuses on classic literature.
 Students going into the Omnibus course will need a firm grounding in history, since it is more or less chronological, but without a fixed history element.
 Much of the literature must be understood in context, but the context is largely expected to be gained beforehand.

 Few programs are as interesting, far-reaching or involved as this one.
-It will take a lot of work both from teacher and student, but the resulting understanding of the flow and events of history will make it well worth it.
-Kids (and grown-ups) can easily get bored with a dry history text, and there is nothing like that here.
-And as many parents have testified, you might end up filling many gaps in your own understanding of history as you teach your kids.
+It takes a lot of work from teachers and students, but the resulting understanding of the flow and events of history make it well worth it.
+Kids (and grown-ups) can easily get bored with a dry history text, and there's nothing like that here.
+As many parents have testified, you might end up filling many gaps in your own understanding of history as you teach your kids.

 Click on picture for larger image